aleios-cloud/sls-dev-tools/README.md

 Full details on AWS API pricing can be found here:
 - https://aws.amazon.com/cloudwatch/pricing/

-For instance, the cost of GetMeticData as of 25/08/19 was $0.01 per 1,000 metrics requested.
+For instance, the cost of GetMetricData as of 25/08/19 was $0.01 per 1,000 metrics requested.
 - This tool take no liability in pricing data provided and please use AWS's docs to ensure pricing is appropriate for you.

 The current list of calls made by the tool: